-The PPS proposes two vehicular access points.
+The PPS shows two vehicular access points.
 The western access point leads to a parking area for standard passenger vehicles adjacent to the maintenance portion of the building, based on the concept development.
 The eastern access point leads to a larger parking area for standard passenger vehicles adjacent to the administrative and recycling portions of the building.

 The applicant provided a truck turning plan which demonstrates heavy vehicles can move throughout the site without any encumbrances.
 The truck court is located along the south side of the recycling portion of the building, and along the west side of the maintenance portion of the building.
-Both access points are proposed for trucks and passenger vehicles.
+Both access points are for trucks and passenger vehicles.
 The truck turning plan also shows a curb directly adjacent to both points of entry, which separates on-site truck circulation from passenger vehicle circulation.
 The internal vehicle circulation is confined only to the site, thereby ensuring that no cut-through traffic will take place.
-Staff find vehicular access and circulation for the proposed development to be sufficient.
+The vehicular access and circulation for the development are acceptable and sufficient.

-Based on the findings presented above, staff conclude that transportation facilities will exist to serve the proposed subdivision, as required under prior Subtitle 24 of the Prince George's County Code, and will conform to the MPOT and master plan, with the recommended conditions provided in this technical staff report.
+Based on the findings presented above, transportation facilities will exist to serve the subdivision, as required under prior Subtitle 24 of the Prince George's County Code, and will conform to the MPOT and master plan.

-- 7. Public Facilities-This PPS was reviewed for conformance to the master plan, in accordance with Section 24-121(a)(5).
-The master plan contains the following overall goals: - Provide residents of Subregion 6 needed public facilities in locations that serve existing and future populations. - Ensure that all new public facilities will be constructed to LEED standards and existing buildings will be retrofitted to make them as energy efficient and sustainable as possible. - Maintain the high level of service by providing essential equipment and professional training for personnel.

-• Priority will be given to funding public facilities to support development in the Developing Tier.
+- 10. Public Facilities-This PPS was reviewed for conformance to the master plan, in accordance with Section 24-121(a)(5).
+The master plan contains the following overall goals: - Provide residents of Subregion 6 needed public facilities in locations that serve existing and future populations. - Ensure that all new public facilities will be constructed to LEED standards and existing buildings will be retrofitted to make them as energy efficient and sustainable as possible. - Maintain the high level of service by providing essential equipment and professional training for personnel. - Priority will be given to funding public facilities to support development in the Developing Tier.

-The proposed development will not impede achievement of the above-referenced goals.
-The analysis provided with this technical staff report and approved Certificate of Adequacy ADQ-2023-074 illustrates that pursuant to adopted tests and standards, public safety facilities and water and sewer service are adequate to serve the proposed development.
+The development will not impede achievement of the above-referenced goals.
+The analysis provided with this resolution and approved Certificate of Adequacy ADQ-2023-074 illustrates that pursuant to adopted tests and standards, public safety facilities and water and sewer service are adequate to serve the development.
 There are no master-planned police, fire and emergency medical service facilities, public schools, parks, or libraries recommended on the subject property.